ft-interactive/starter-kit/README.md

 [![Build Status][travis-image]][travis-url] [![Dependency Status][devdeps-image]][devdeps-url]

-This repo can be used as starting point for new front-end apps that employ Origami components.
+This repo is a starting point for new front-end apps that employ Origami components.

 The included build system is loosely based on Yeoman's original [webapp generator](https://github.com/yeoman/generator-webapp) and Google's [Web Starter Kit](https://github.com/google/web-starter-kit).